sahilsinha240/Superstore-Analysis-Dashboard/README.md

 # Superstore Analysis Dashboard
 <h2>Introduction</h2>
-<h4>In this Powerbi dashboard I analyzes the sales details of a US superstore.
-Where Scatter plots, maps, tables, KPIs, and pie charts are used here to analyze sales in terms of profit.<h4>
+<h4>Using Powerbi to analyze the sales details of a USA superstore, I was able to draw meaningful insights.
+Through the use of scatter plots, maps, tables, KPIs and pie charts, I was able to analyze the sales in terms of profit.
+This allowed me to provide valuable insights for the business and to plan for future strategies.
+By leveraging Powerbi and applying it to analyze sales, I was able to drive better decisions.<h4>
 <h2>Steps</h2>
 <h3>Step 1:- Cards</h3>
 <h4>First, I used the Card to find the total number of customers, maximum sales, Overall Profit and Region<h4>